jtsang4/nettune/README.md

 - Start with `risk_level: "medium"` unless you have specific reasons
 - Always include a clear description explaining the profile's purpose
 - For high-BDP scenarios, set appropriate tcp_rmem/tcp_wmem based on BDP calculation
+- Sysctl values can be integers or strings; large values like 33554432 are handled correctly

 ### nettune.apply_profile
 - ALWAYS use dry_run first